-Wastewater treatment plant is a plant where wastewater is purified before being discharged into nature (the recipient).
+Wastewater treatment plant is where the wastewater is treated before being discharged into the nature (the recipient).
 The wastewater is distributed using sewage pipes and sewers to the sewage treatment plant.
 In a traditional sewage treatment plant, the purification takes place in three steps: mechanical, biological and chemical purification.
-A treatment plant can therefore consist of a number of different types of premises and spaces with different dimensions and humidity.
+A treatment plant can therefore consist of a number of different types of premises and spaces with different dimensions and humidity levels.

 The moisture load from open water surfaces poses a special challenge.
 It is important to maintain a temperature difference between the air at the open water surfaces relative to the temperature of the water, in this way making the water constitute a cold surface relative to the air.
 Then the moisture load in the room is limited by condensation on the cold water surface.
 One challenge is that the temperature of the fluids usually varies over the year.
 The humidity level must therefore be regulated with a combination of temperature regulation of the air in the premises, which have open water surfaces, and dehumidifiers in order to establish an appropriate level.

 The right moisture level

-What is needed is a controlled humidity level below 60% relative humidity (RH) to avoid corrosion and mould but also to reduce bacterial growth.
+A controlled humidity level below 60% relative humidity (RH) is needed to avoid corrosion and mould, but also to reduce bacterial growth.
 This requires a controlled relative humidity at the temperatures that can cause condensation on the cold surfaces - not in the air otherwise.
 See the Mollier chart where the curve for condensation (saturation) is indicated as 100% RH at different temperatures.
 At that level of moisture, the amount of insects also decreases.

-Our technology does not require any holes in the walls or ventilation pipes to be installed.
+Our technology does not require any unnecessary ventilation pipes to be installed.
 Our dehumidification technology is also as energy-efficient in cold as hot spaces, which makes it possible to save energy by lowering the temperature in spaces that are rarely used.
 The dehumidifier can be freely set in the room or mounted (FLEX) on a wall bracket on the wall so that the floor is kept free.
-The water is most easily led away with a hose or other drain.
+The condensed water is typically led away with a hose or other drain.